maksimoreo/canvas-new-tab/README.md

 CanvasNewTab is a browser extension that replaces deafult home page with new tab that you can design yourself.

-Get extension for Chrome: https://chromewebstore.google.com/detail/canvasnewtab/afhpmegijccdfofipmlojaoaccibjmnl
+Add this extension to your Chrome browser: https://chromewebstore.google.com/detail/canvasnewtab/afhpmegijccdfofipmlojaoaccibjmnl

 See demo on YouTube: https://youtu.be/5hBneRpVfMc